blackchip-org/retro-cs/README.md

 The Retro-Computing Systems.

 Inspired by the Vintage Computer Club.

-Work on the [pac8](https://github.com/blackchip-org/pac8) and the [mach85](https://github.com/blackchip-org/mach85) has now been combined into this project.
-Maybe [vt128](https://github.com/blackchip-org/vt128) will make it in soon.
 Always a work in progress and a labor of love.
 There is no master plan.
 Feel free to contact me for more information.

 Notes on the systems in progress: